Edward Ogilvie

 Edward David Stuart Ogilvie, MLC (25 July 1814 - 25 January 1896) was an English-born Australian politician.
 He served as a member of the Upper House of the New South Wales parliament.
 He built the renowned estate Yulgilbar.

 Biography

-He was born in Tottenham, London, England.
-He was the son of Mary and William Ogilvie, a Royal Navy officer.
-He and his family migrated to Sydney in 1825, and Ogilvie worked for his father on stations on the Upper Hunter and Liverpool Plains, developing a property called Yulgilbar along with his brother W. K. Ogilvie and C. G. Tindal, the son of his father's Royal Navy colleague.
+He was born in Tottenham, London, England, the son of Mary and William Ogilvie, a Royal Navy officer.
+He and his family migrated to Sydney in 1825, receiving free passage aboard the convict ship Grenada.
+His father William received a 2000 acre grant of land on the Upper Hunter which he called Merton.
+He was initially assigned six convict servants.
+William continued to expand his property through squatting, quickly reaching 6000 acres then expanding onto the Liverpool Plains.

+The Ogilvies were notable for having good relations with local Indigenous people, making efforts to learn the language and customs.
+Edward's mother Mary was able to dispel a potentially violent stand-off between local elders and European soldiers who had wronged Indigenous people in her husband's absence.
+She stood between angry men holding waddies and spears, speaking to them in language and placated the situation.

+Edward worked on his father's properties.
+In 1840, he explored up into what is now the Clarence region with his brother Frederick and an Aboriginal guide, eventually establishing the property Yulgilbar with his brother W. K. Ogilvie and C. G. Tindal, the son of his father's Royal Navy colleague.

 By 1850, Yulgilbar was approximately 777 square kilometres in territory.
-Ogilvie befriended the local Aboriginals, employing them where they were willing and allowing them their land rights with respect to his.
+As modelled by his parents, Ogilvie befriended local Indigenous people, employing them where they were willing and allowing them their land rights with respect to his.
 He began buying the territories that would be amalgamated as Yulgilbar from 1853, eventually bequeathing it to his children.
 In the 1860s, Ogilvie moved from sheep to cattle.
 Australian artist Tom Roberts described Ogilvie as "The Chief, mentally alert, a military-type in mind and physique."